jsenv/importmap-node-module/readme.md

 - VSCode "go to definition" opens the imported file (cmd + click too)
 - VSCode autocompletion is improved because it can read imported files

-The animated image below shows how configuring ESLint and VsCode to understand import helps to fix an import with a typo and navigate to an imported file.
-This example shows how importing `"demo/log.js"` is remapped to `"src/log.js"`.
+The animated image below shows how configuring ESLint and VsCode helps to fix an import with a typo and navigate to an imported file.
+This example uses `"demo/log.js"` import that is remapped to `"src/log.js"` by [docs/vscode-importmap-demo/custom.importmap](docs/vscode-importmap-demo/custom.importmap)

 ![Animated image showing importmap integration in VSCode and ESLint](./docs/importmap-configured-demo.gif)